 Q: What do I do if a student talks to me about their personal issues?

 Q: What if a student keeps on coming to me to talk about their personal issues - then what do I do?

 A: It is most important to be clear about the boundaries of your role and convey that clearly to the student.
 Know the extent and limits of your responsibilities and clearly state what you can and cannot offer in terms of time and personal support.
 Be aware of other resources that may be available to students and give them the relevant information.
 It may be useful to clarify this with the Senior Tutor (or equivalent) in your department.

 Q: I enjoy being involved with students, why should I refer to the Counselling Service?

 A: To have a natural flair for empathy and understanding is a valuable quality.
 However, professional counselling requires more than a keen interest.
 Counselling is a dynamic, often complex, interactive process which requires of the counsellor a disciplined monitoring of clients' and counsellors' responses and non-verbal communication gained through extensive theoretical training.

-Employing general counselling skills and referring on when appropriate, is considerably more time-effective for academic and other staff, allowing them to concentrate on their own area of expertise.
+Employing general counselling skills and then referring on when appropriate, is considerably more time-effective for academic and other staff, allowing them to concentrate on their own area of expertise.